 Something we (and the legal department) thought you should remember is that while flying in the United States, be sure to observe all federal and local aviation laws.
 There are plenty of ways to protect your drone, but the only safeguard against a hefty fine is to not fly where you’re not supposed to.
 OK, sorry about the buzzkill—adventure on!

-That’s our list for must-have adventure accessories.
+That’s our list for must-have drone accessories and gift recommendations.
 Did we forget anything?
-Let us know in the Comments section, below, and be sure to tell us your favorite gear to bring along when you take your drone on an adventure.
+Let us know in the Comments section, below.